blunderbuss-wctf/wacker/README.md

 # Overview
 A set of scripts to help perform an online dictionary attack against a WPA3 access point.
-Wacker leverages the wpa_supplicant control interface to control the operations of the supplicant daemon and to get status information and event notifications ultimately helping speedup connection attempts during brute force attemtps.
+Wacker leverages the wpa_supplicant control interface to control the operations of the supplicant daemon and to get status information and event notifications ultimately helping speedup connection attempts during brute force attempts.

 # Find a WPA3 AP to use